Blog

 }

-This behavior is normal, nothing offloads some work on a different thread except for the Task.Run in the DoSomeWorkAsync method.
+This behavior is normal, nothing offloads any work to a different thread except for the Task.Run in the DoSomeWorkAsync method.

-Async and Await are very easy to use but you will use them in a better way by knowing what happens behind the scene, it will avoid to create some behaviors that seems unexpected (that will lead to bugs!).
+Async and Await are very easy to use, but you will use them better by knowing what happens behind the scenes; it will avoid creating behaviors that seem unexpected (and that lead to bugs!).

-To keep track of all the asynchronous code that have been executed and all the work that happening on different threads, the Await keyword is using something called a State Machine.
+To keep track of all the asynchronous code that has been executed and all the work that is happening on different threads, the Await keyword uses something called a State Machine.

 The State Machine

-The State Machine is like a queue of asynchonous code blocks to execute, and the State Machine is adding itself between each block of code to keep track of what happenned and where it is in the continuation.
+The State Machine is like a queue of asynchronous code blocks to execute, and the State Machine adds itself between each block of code to keep track of what happened and where it is in the continuation.

-The State Machine also handles the results and potential errors of the different asynchronous block codes.
-Finaly the State Machine will ensure that the code after the await keyword will be executed.
+The State Machine also handles the results and potential errors of the different asynchronous code blocks.
+Finally, the State Machine will ensure that the code after the await keyword will be executed.

-So let's recap, what really happen when you add an await keyword?
+So let's recap: what really happens when you add an await keyword?

 - First it will generate a State Machine